The 200 Greatest Songs By 21st Century Women+ (160-141)

 Taylor Swift, "You Belong With Me" (2008)

 Taylor Swift became officially unavoidable with 2008's Fearless.
 "You Belong With Me," responsible for one ill-fated VMAs acceptance speech, is a trope-heavy teenage underdog romance tale — told with such sincerity as to feel suddenly original.
 That's Swift's brilliance: the Zeitgeist as personal, the personal as Zeitgeist.
-There's a banjo part thrown in, but "You Belong With Me" is 100 percent perfect pop, forecasting Swift's unprecedented crossover to where she and her airtight songwriting always belonged: the chart-topping mainstream. —Isabel Zacharias (OPB)
+There's a banjo part thrown in, but "You Belong With Me" is 100 percent perfect pop, forecasting Swift's unprecedented crossover to where she and her airtight songwriting always belonged: the chart-topping mainstream. —Isabel Zacharias (opbmusic.org)